-- The Clinical Dashboard has been revised; the updated Missed Doses indicators allow ward staff to see their most frequently missed drugs, the most common reasons provided for the missed doses and the patients with the most missed doses - A new report has been developed on intermittently out of stock medication - Cases identified on this report will be selected for review at the Executive Care Omissions Root Cause Analysis meetings to identify where changes need to be made
+- The Clinical Dashboard has been revised; the updated Missed Doses indicators allow ward staff to see their most frequently missed drugs, the most common reasons provided for the missed doses and the patients with the most missed doses. - A new report has been developed which displays missed doses due to medication being intermittently out of stock. - Cases identified on this report will be selected for review at the Executive Care Omissions Root Cause Analysis meetings to identify where changes need to be made.